DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/40 Customize Editors.md

 ---

 Implement the column's [editCellTemplate](/api-reference/_hidden/dxDataGridColumn/editCellTemplate.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#editCellTemplate') for more extensive customization.
 In this template, you should specify your custom component's appearance and behavior in full.
 The following code uses the template to substitute the [Switch](/Documentation/Guide/UI_Components/Switch/Getting_Started_with_Switch/) UI component for a default editor.
-This configuration may be useful in [batch editing mode](/concepts/05%20UI%20Components/DataGrid/20%20Editing/10%20User%20Interaction/30%20Batch%20Mode.md '/Documentation/Guide/UI_Components/DataGrid/Editing/#User_Interaction/Batch_Mode').

 ---
 ##### jQuery